 Correctly understanding the perceptions and desires of Catholic youth is a crucial issue for the future of the Church.
 As shown by the Pew Forum on Religion and Public Life, there are 30 million lapsed Catholics, which would make them the largest religious denomination in the country.
 One in 10 adult Americans is an ex-Catholic.

 The usual culprits are blamed in the Pew survey.
 Among former Catholics, 65% stopped believing the Church’s teachings overall, while 56% cite the Church’s stance on homosexuality, and 48% blame the prohibition on birth control.
 Those who left the Church to become Protestant didn’t have as many issues with these teachings, but they felt their spiritual needs were not being met.

 These statistics expose the failure of catechesis and youth-ministry programs to adequately engage and educate the young.
 Catholic youth are exposed to anywhere from eight to 12 years of religious education, and the Church is still losing many.

-Bishop Christopher Coyne, apostolic administrator of the Archdiocese of Indianapolis, will be participating in NCYC.
+Bishop Christopher Coyne, apostolic administrator of the Archdiocese of Indianapolis, participated in NCYC.
 He agrees that the key to engaging Catholic youth is “conversation, dialogue and an openness to their questions.
 I think one has to be honest with them about what the Church teaches and why we believe what we believe, but to do so from a positive perspective.
-I think you need to emphasize what we are forrather than what we are against.”
+I think you need to emphasize what we are for rather than what we are against.”

 Bob McCarty sees the needs of youth as an issue of five universal “hungers”: Youth today are hungering for meaning and purpose in their lives, some recognition of the gifts they have to give to the Church, a connection to something bigger than themselves, justice, and an encounter with the holy.